 This page is about the physical and other journeys which have inspired my writing.
 It includes travel journals and images of places I’ve visited.
 I’m adding journeys as I revise the journals I’ve kept over decades of travels.
 As I add them, they will appear at the top of this page.

-This new entry is about a trip to Ireland which I made while living in the Midi in France, and my life in the Midi was the subject of my memoir, Charlie and Me in Val-Paradis, first published by Simon and Schuster in 2008 and now available on Amazon in both print and electronic versions.
+It is followed by an account of a trip to Ireland which I made while living in the Midi in France.
+My life in the Midi was the subject of my memoir, Charlie and Me in Val-Paradis, first published by Simon and Schuster in 2008 and now available on Amazon in both print and electronic versions.

 WA Goldfields 4-12 July 2022

 On my previous WA goldfields trip in 2014, having driven 166k from Mount Magnet to Sandstone where I expected to spend the night, I found all the accommodation reserved for contestants in a golfing tournament, the last place I would have expected to possess a golf course.